johnhany/MOAAP/README.md

 The MOAAP updated codes are released under the MIT license.

 Copyrights of English edition of MOAAP book including the original source codes belong to Packt Publishing.
 Copyrights of the Chinese edition belong to Publishing House of Electronics Industry.
 As translator for the Chinese edition, under the contract with Publishin House of Electronics Industry, I do not own the copyrights of any material in the Chinese edition.
-But I do believe I'm entitled rights to release updated source codes (aka this repository) under an open-source license, since the source codes in this repository do not resemble the original ones in many aspects and I'm not profitting from this project in any form.
+I do believe, however, I'm entitled rights to release updated source codes (aka this repository) under an open-source license, since the source codes in this repository do not resemble the original ones in many aspects and I'm not profitting from this project in any form.